AudiCmpE28/SnapShop/README.md

 ## sqlite sql database

-npm install expo install expo-sqlite
+npm install expo install expo-sqlite@9.1.0

 vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
 //// In testing, may not need